xytovl/steam-runtime-tools/bin/logger.md

 # ENVIRONMENT

+`NO_COLOR`
+:   If present and non-empty, disables all coloring of logs written to the
+    terminal.

 `SRT_LOG`
 :   A sequence of tokens separated by colons, spaces or commas
     affecting how diagnostic output from **srt-logger** itself is recorded.